top of page

 CASE EXAMPLE:

 Imagine a teenager named Alex who was bullied in middle school for several years.
 The bullying included name-calling, exclusion from peer groups, and even physical intimidation.
 As a result, Alex developed low self-esteem, anxiety, and trust issues.
-Alex soon developed a false belief system of "I am not worthy" Every time Alex walked into a crowded room, they felt anxious and expected to be humiliated or excluded, even though the bullying had stopped years ago.
+Alex soon developed a false belief system of "I am not worthy."
+Every time Alex walked into a crowded room, they felt anxious and expected to be humiliated or excluded, even though the bullying had stopped years ago.

-He began gravitating toward individuals who treated him like he was less than them, which only further solified the false belief system.
+He began gravitating toward individuals who treated him like he was less than them, which only further solidified the false belief system.
 He tolerated it because he agreed with the lie that he was worthless.

 Alex rarely felt comfortable in relationships with uplifting people because he couldn’t understand why anyone would treat him with kindness and worth.
 Their behaviors toward him were in opposition to his beliefs about himself.
 Alex oddly felt most comfortable with individuals who elicited this negative belief system.